Covirt/ICMC/content/page/beginnerPage/index.md

 ### The LCC (Ravenswall, Vauxwall, Euston Wall, ...)

 The London Climbing Centres have the most climbing centres in London.
+The main ones the club goes to Ravenswall and Eustonwall.

 ### Other notable climbing gyms

-asdyibhkjs
+There are many other cool gyms accross London:
+- Climbing Hangar (Parsons Green): excellent route setting, slightly cramped
+- City Bouldering: close to White City Campus
+- The Castle (Stoke Newington): the other roped climbing gym, quite far north

 ## What do I bring?